Home Loan Repayment Calculator Australia 2026

 Over time, the balance shifts.
 As your principal decreases, less interest is charged and more of each payment reduces your debt.
 Because most Australian lenders calculate interest daily, making extra repayments early has the biggest compounding impact over the life of your loan.

 That one extra payment per year goes straight to reducing your principal.
 Because Australian lenders calculate interest daily, every dollar of principal reduction immediately lowers your daily interest charge.
-Over the life of a 30-year home loan, this can shave 4–5 years off your term and save tens of thousands in interest.
+Over the life of a 30-year home loan, this can shave 4 to 5 years off your term and save tens of thousands in interest.

 Rate factors